|£ millions (unless stated)||H1 20231||H1 2022||Change|

 Review of trading results, future trading forecasts and financial scenario modelling

-The Directors have reviewed trading results and financial performance in 2022, as well as early weeks’ trading in 2023.
-They have reviewed the Group balance sheet at 24 December 2022, noting that the Group is debt-free, has cash and cash equivalents of £308m, and appropriate levels of working capital.They have also considered three financial modelling scenarios prepared by management:
+The directors have reviewed trading results and financial performance in the first half of 2023, as well as trading in the weeks between the half-year end and the date of approval of the half-year results.
+They have reviewed the Group’s balance sheet at the half-year end, noting that the Group is debt-free, has cash and cash equivalents of £118m, and appropriate levels of working capital.

 As part of the scenario modelling described above, we have tested the borrowing facility covenants and the facility remains available under all of the scenarios.
 We have therefore included the credit available under the facility in our assessment of headroom.

 In the base case and the severe but plausible downside scenarios, the Group has significant headroom throughout the going concern period after meeting its commitments.

 In the reverse stress-test scenario, the results show that sales would have to fall by a significant amount over and above the fall modelled in the severe but plausible downside scenario before the Group would have to take further mitigating actions.
 The likelihood of this level of fall in sales is considered to be remote.